 Here is a short list of different types of hard cheese.
 Many of the most popular hard cheeses for consumers in the United States are Italian cheeses, but there are plenty more that are from different parts of the world.
 Some of the more popular Italian choices are Parmigiano and Romano.

 If you want to try to the real thing, you’ll have to look for the name specifically.
-Otherwise, if you’re content with a similar—yet still untrue—taste then you can settle for the generic parmesan.
+There’s nothing wrong with copies, but sometimes, you just want the original, and authentic version.
+I get them here, when I need the real stuff.
+When Otherwise, if you’re content with a similar—yet still untrue—taste then you can settle for the generic parmesan.

 Parmigiano-Reggiano goes perfect grated over pasta and salads.
 I’m sure you’ve enjoyed it with your pasta many times (who hasn’t?).
 You can also mix it into soups.
 Or you can just eat it on its by itself.